milosjocic1/SEI-Project-4-Frontend/README.md

 ## Project Overview

 The objective of this project was to create a MERN-stack web application in a group of four in the timeframe of a week.
-We created marketplace app called Agora, where users can browse,buy and sell products.
+We created a marketplace app called Agora, where users can browse,buy and sell products.

 ## Brief

 - Create a working full-stack, single-page application.
 - Incorporate MERN-stack technologies (MongoDB/Mongoose, Express, React, Node)
 - Have a well styled interactive front-end
-- Communicates with Express backend via AJAX.
+- Communicates with Express back-end via AJAX
-- Implement token-based authentication.
+- Implement token-based authentication
-- Have a well-scoped feature set.
+- Have a well-scoped feature set

 ## Deployment Link